Families celebrate Easter at Helena Hollow Egg-stravaganza - Shelby County Reporter

 By NATHAN HOWELL | Staff Writer

-HELENA—Hundreds of people chose to celebrate Easter with egg hunts, games, activities, music food trucks and more at the Helena Hollow Food Truck Egg-stravaganza on April 3.
+HELENA —Hundreds of people chose to celebrate Easter with egg hunts, games, activities, music, food trucks and more at the Helena Hollow Food Truck Egg-stravaganza on April 3.

-The event replaced Helena Hollow’s usual Bunny Hop event, which took place on the lakeside area of the farm, which provided more space for safe family friendly Easter-themed activities.
+The event replaced Helena Hollow’s usual Bunny Hop event, which took place on the lakeside area of the farm to provide more space for safe family friendly Easter-themed activities.

 “We have always done our Bunny Hop event on the weekend leading into Easter,” said owner Amy Griffin.
-“We decided to forego this event and set our sights on hosting something on a larger area of the farm, which we are calling “lakeside.”
+“We decided to forego this event and set our sights on hosting something on a larger area of the farm, which we are calling ‘lakeside.’

 This area provided a larger area for children to enjoy themselves and safely participate in Easter egg hunts, which many children had to forego in the last year.